jweaver72/EGZUMMER-WIKI/Radio-operation.md

 If you set up the scanning lists you can start scanning by using [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing `* Scan` button.
 If you press the function button or long press `* Scan` while scanning, the scanning list will be switched, you will see corresponding icon on the top left of the screen: 1, 2 or * (star means: All memory channels).
 Active scanning list can also be changed with menu `SList`.
 You can view scan lists and its channels by going to menu: `SList1` or `SList2`.

-Editing of memory- and scan-list is much easier on an PC with [`Chirp`](https://chirp.danplanet.com/projects/chirp/wiki/Download).

 ## Common frequency/channel scanning features

 You can change the scan direction while scanning with `UP/DOWN` buttons.